 If you or your customers are still new to eCommerce, especially when it comes to B2B purchases, it's important that the solution you select will be able to support efforts to over time migrate customers to using the online store as a tool.
 Some of your customers will become nearly self-sufficient, while others will work with your team, and the site, in a more hybrid form that still leverages the efficiency of the technology to make buying easier.
 The end result will be increased chances of success with your online store, as your existing customers begin to leverage it and make use of your investment.

 With that in mind, here are some ways that you can leverage the tools within your store to encourage your customers to take the plunge online with you.
+These tips were taken from our new eBook, "The Changing Landscape of B2B eCommerce," available for free right now!

-Provide Access to Order History
+rovide Access to Order History

 Depending on your approach, you may cut over cleanly to the new website and draw a line in the sand on when order history begins.
 In other cases it may be possible to carry over order history from a previous platform.
 Services like Cart2Cart can sometimes facilitate this process, but it’s not a perfect approach, and any data migration will have its own challenges.